RocketChat/Rocket.Chat.Java.SDK/README.md

 - Till now we have used `LiveChatAPI` class.
 In order to use `LiveChatAPI.ChatRoom` class, you must login and pass appropriate credentials to `createRoom` method. `room` is used for further communication with server.
-- In short, LiveChat SDK can be effectively used using two classes

-_I.
-LiveChatAPI Class_
+        * LiveChatAPI Class
         - Provides functionality that can hold instance required to maintain connection with server.
         - API allows basic functionality like connect, getting initial data, login, register, reconnection and disconnection.

-_II.
-LiveChatAPI.ChatRoom (room) Class_
+        * LiveChatAPI.ChatRoom (room) Class
         - It is created using LiveChatAPI and is extended version of basic API.
-- Provides abstraction as a **room**.
+        - Provides abstraction as a real-world "chat-room".
         - All advanced API's like sending messages, loading history, getting agent data etc. can be used via ChatRoom.
         - It is possible to save state of a room in a file or database in the form of string.
-- So,it is possible to use room API for further login and communication with server (login method from `LiveChatAPI` can be avoided after first time login).
+        - So, it is possible to use room API for further login and communication with server (login method from `LiveChatAPI` can be avoided after first time login).

 #### 4. Further communication with server